-You’re eager to take a pregnancy test, but you want to be sure that you get the most reliable results possible.
-What you’re wondering most is whether it is okay to take a test at night.
+You’re eager to take a pregnancy test, but you want to be sure you get the most reliable results possible.
+What you’re wondering most is whether it’s okay to take a test at night.

-Don’t worry!
-In this article, we answer all of the most pressing pregnancy test timing questions.
+Don’t worry — in this article, we answer all of your most pressing pregnancy test timing questions.

-Most home pregnancy tests consist of a stick that must either be dipped into a container of urine or held under a stream of urine.
-These tests are designed to test pee for a hormone called human chorionic gonadotropin (hCG).
+Most home pregnancy tests consist of a stick that must be dipped into a container of urine or held under a stream of urine.
+These tests are designed to test pee for a hormone called Human chorionic gonadotropin (hCG).

-Many home pregnancy tests claim to be 99% accurate when taken after the first following a missed period.
+Many home pregnancy tests claim to be 99% accurate when taken after the time of the missed period, or about ten days after ovulation.
 However, not all women have regular periods.
-Not to mention, this two-week period can feel like a lifetime for women who are hopeful for positive test results.

 Most medical professionals will advise you to wait until at least a day after your missed period to take a pregnancy test.
 You can decrease your chance of getting a false negative by taking a test first thing in the morning.

-What if You Can’t Take a Test in the Moring?
+What if you can’t take a test in the morning?

 However, you must visit a qualified medical practitioner to get a blood test.
 Most women only seek out blood tests after missed periods or positive home pregnancy test results.

-Here are some of the answers to the most frequently asked questions regarding at-home pregnancy tests.
+Here are some answers to the most frequently asked questions regarding at-home pregnancy tests.

 Can I take a pregnancy test in the early morning hours?